-Aug 2015 – present: Postdoctoral research fellow in Dr. Sally Aitken’s lab at the University of British Columbia, studying the population genomics of local adaptation to climate in lodgepole pine (Pinus contorta) and interior spruce (Picea glauca, P.engelmannii, and their hybrids) as part of the AdapTree project.
+Aug 2015 – Jul 2017: Postdoctoral research fellow in Dr. Sally Aitken’s lab at the University of British Columbia, studying the population genomics of local adaptation to climate in lodgepole pine (Pinus contorta) and interior spruce (Picea glauca, P.engelmannii, and their hybrids) as part of the AdapTree project.

-August 2005 – May 2011: Doctoral research in Dr. Olle Pellmyr’s lab at the University of Idaho, involved in field collections, ecological experiments, population genetic and phylogenetic analysis of DNA samples and plant morphological data for NSF-funded study of coevolutionary divergence in Joshua tree (Yucca brevifolia)and its pollinator moths (Tegeticula spp.).
+Aug 2005 – May 2011: Doctoral research in Dr. Olle Pellmyr’s lab at the University of Idaho, involved in field collections, ecological experiments, population genetic and phylogenetic analysis of DNA samples and plant morphological data for NSF-funded study of coevolutionary divergence in Joshua tree (Yucca brevifolia)and its pollinator moths (Tegeticula spp.).

 2016: Postdoctoral research presentation award, EVO-WIBO 2016.

 2015: Delill Nasser Award for Professional Development in Genetics, Genetics Society of America.

 2015: Distinguished Diversity and Inclusion Award, University of Minnesota College of Food, Agricultural, and Natural Resource Sciences.

 2011: Diane Haynes Memorial Award for outstanding dissertation, University of Idaho College of Science.

 2011: Outstanding Graduate Student Teaching Award, University of Idaho College of Graduate Studies.